ooici/ioncore-python/README.txt

 This project provides a service framwork and auxilliary functions for running architecturally complete, but functionally limited versions of all the services of the OOI release 1 system with their full architectural dependencies.
+In "shore" a data distribution network based on pub-sub messaging with underlying infrastructure services (security, persistence) and provisioning.

 The "core" part of LCAarch provides base classes and a framework for spawnable, message communicating processes, for services with defined names, for bootstrapping the system, for managing logging and configuration etc.

-For more information, plese see: http://www.oceanobservatories.org/spaces/display/CIDev/LCAARCH+Development+Project
+For more information, please see: http://www.oceanobservatories.org/spaces/display/CIDev/LCAARCH+Development+Project

-This project and relies on selected external packages, such as Magnet, etc.
-LCAarch is compatible with Python 2.5 and higher, but not Python 3.x
+LCAarch is compatible with Python 2.5 and higher, but not Python 3.x This project has as dependencies Magnet, Carrot, txAMQP, Twisted and pycassa, (see below)

 Get LCAarch with
 ::